intimitrons4604/website/next/README.md

 ## Dependencies

+The website has no dependencies on other services.

-The website uses the production Legacy API (https://legacy-api.intimitrons.ca/) in all environments (even locally) to back the contact forms.
+The website will use the production Legacy API (https://legacy-api.intimitrons.ca/) in all environments (even locally) for the contact forms _when the static contact form feature flag is disabled_.
+The flag is currently enabled so the API is not used.

 ## Environments